By Taraka Anil Sabbineni

 DISCLAIMER: I know a huge campaign that’s floating around with all the news and stories about people moving back to India due to bad economy overseas or job cuts or pay cuts or what ever.
 I DO NOT AGREE with that.
 My facts do not agree with that.
 That is just one over-hyped bull shit I have ever heard in my life.
 India is not as shiny as it seems to be.
 My suggestion?
 Please DO NOT move back to India.
 You will repent your decision for the rest of your life.
 All Indians currently residing in North America or Europe, stay!

-I entered USA as an student and later after going through different stages and levels of visas, I came so close to getting a green card (as an immediate relative of a US citizen).
+I entered USA as a student and later after going through different stages and levels of visas, I came so close to getting a green card (as an immediate relative of a US citizen).
 I lived in USA for nearly 7 years and had a nice quality life before I decided to return back.
 But, I am not one of those who are easily falling for this India growth story.
 What these company executives shown in presentations and the reality once you reach India is 180 degrees apart.
-India should get its act together and provide a ethical, corruption free environment for businesses to thrive.
+India should get its act together and provide an ethical, corruption free environment for businesses to thrive.
 At the same time improve their college education to produce engineering graduates who have passion and creative mind for technology not just another body from some goofed university.
-Almost 2 years in a product design role I am optimistic that companies would be forced to bring technology jobs back to US or native locations if they wish to survive and grow in long term.
+Almost 2 years in a product design role I am optimistic that companies would be forced to bring technology jobs back to US or native locations if they wish to survive and grow in long-term.
 In some companies it is starting to happen as it is very difficult to hire quality technical people in India.
 The people who return back to India after having lived in USA for few years, at-least 90% of those return or try to return back to USA as the quality of life in America is a century ahead of India.

 After having stayed in the US for nearly 7 years, I recently decided to shift base back to India.
 FOR EVER.